Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 Hours, entertainment, and security

 Closing time matters.
-Live music, DJs, dancing, pool tournaments, trivia nights, cover charges, bottle service, and security procedures can all change underwriting.
+Live music, DJs, dancing, pool tournaments, trivia nights, cover charges, bottle service, and security procedures can all change pricing and carrier options.

 "Most bar owners do not mind a hard renewal if somebody explains it plainly," says Joe Greene, a licensed Florida commercial insurance agent since 2005.
 "What frustrates them is getting a big premium jump or audit bill with no roadmap.
 Our job is to show what changed and what can be shopped."